lowrysteve/hello-world/README.md

 Here's an attempt at a quote:
 > Every journey begins with a first step - Confucius, I think

 Future Steve, if you're reading this, just know the Past version of you is rooting for you and doing his best.
 So are your family and friends.
-Be patient to them and yourself. ***BELIEVE IN YOURSELF TOO!!!
+Be patient with them and yourself. ***BELIEVE IN YOURSELF TOO!!!
 You've got this***